If that sounds like you, you may be ready to take your smoothie relationship to the next, much sweeter step: vegan milkshakes.

-Keep reading for our 10 deliciously healthy vegan milkshake picks.
+Keep reading for 8 vegan (and delicious) milkshake picks.

 Chocolate, peanut butter, and banana is a trio that our taste buds fully support.
 Especially in this easy, five-ingredient milkshake with a “thick, creamy texture and tons of chocolate-peanut butter flavor” from the Minimalist Baker.
 Can’t do dairy?
 Have no fear—this recipe gets its creaminess from unsweetened almond milk.

 A milkshake inspired by the coconut-chocolate-caramel Girl Scout cookie classic?
 Yes, please!
 The Frosted Vegan used almond milk and some cashews for extra creaminess, but also suggests coconut milk, which would “take this milkshake up one more notch.”
 Scout leaders, take notes.

 A milkshake doesn’t have to mean chocolate.
 BeginWithin Nutrition blends up this dreamy shake with frozen peaches and coconut whipped cream.
 Her tip for the perfect whipped cream?
 “Place the can in the refrigerator for a few hours or overnight…the longer it is refrigerated the better!”
 Peaches may not be in season now, but buy them frozen (and organic— they’re on the dirty dozen list!) to enjoy all year long.